-In this modern world we love to be connected be it over internet, like usage of social websites like Facebook, Twitter, Instagram etc. or be it by mobile or telephone and as a result of this huge demand of keeping ourselves connected the topic of network switching has gained a lot of interest and it becomes absolutely necessary for us to be knowledgeable about it.
-For example, if a phone call is made, there is huge amount of data which gets transferred over from one network to other.
-This exchange of information between different network or computers or devices is known as Circuit switching
+In this modern world, we love to be connected, be it over the internet, like usage of social websites like Facebook, Twitter, Instagram etc. or be it by mobile or telephone.
+As a result of this huge demand of keeping ourselves connected, the topic of network switching has gained a lot of interest.
+It becomes absolutely necessary for us to be knowledgeable about it.
+For example, if a phone call is made, a huge amount of data gets transferred over from one network to another.
+This exchange of information between different network or computers, or devices is known as Circuit switching.

 What is Circuit Switching?

-Now that we have a fair idea on what circuit switching means in current industry let us look in depth about the circuit switching methodology and different sections which are a part of this technology and dive deeper into each aspect so as to get a comprehensive clarity on the topic of circuit switching.
-In circuit switching an entire end to end connection is created between the source and the receiver in the network before transfer of any data.
-In this method the data rate is fixed and the subscribers, namely source and the receiver needs to operate on this fixed data rate.
-This is the simplest method of communication where there are dedicated physical connections established between the sender and the receiver.
+Now that we have a fair idea on what circuit switching means in the current industry let us look in depth about the circuit switching methodology and different sections which are a part of this technology and dive deeper into each aspect so as to get a comprehensive clarity on the topic of circuit switching.
+In circuit switching, an entire end to end connection is created between the source and the receiver in the network before the transfer of any data.
+In this method, the data rate is fixed, and the subscribers, namely the source and the receiver, needs to operate on this fixed data rate.
+This is the simplest communication method where there are dedicated physical connections established between the sender and the receiver.
 This connection is established by a set of physical links connected with each other.
 Let us look at the picture below and understand the more niche details of circuit switching.

-In the above image we can see that the group on the left-hand side is connected to the Desktop PCs on the right through physical links which is known as switchers.
-Now let us think that the mid-section which is the switchers is not present.
-In that case we would need to go for point to point connections between each of the computers on the left-hand side to the ones on the right-hand side PCs and this would have led to a lot of dedicated line connection leading to high connection cost.
+In the above image, we can see that the group on the left-hand side is connected to the Desktop PCs on the right through physical links, which is known as switchers.
+Now let us think that the mid-section, which is the switchers is not present.
+In that case, we would need to point to point connections between each of the computers on the left-hand side to the ones on the right-hand side PCs, which would have led to a lot of dedicated line connection leading to high connection cost.
 And not only this, we would have high complexity of the system as well.

-In case of circuit switching, the path through which the data will flow is based on the route which is first established between the sender and the receiver.
-Once the dedicated path is established the data flows continuously through that route and this dedicated route is built till the end of the conversation.
+In the case of circuit switching, the path through which the data will flow is based on the first established route between the sender and the receiver.
+Once the dedicated path is established, the data flows continuously through that route, and this dedicated route is built till the end of the conversation.